maxmode/lambda_runtimes_performance/README.md

 For Java, Go and .Net - source code was written from scratch.
 All implementations (on all languages) act the same - they just reply with text "Hello from Lambda!"

-As a testing tool - was choosen Locust.
-Test file is located in ```locustfile.py```
+As a testing tool - was chosen Locust.
+Tth test file is located in ```locustfile.py```

-The test was executed on AWS CodeBuild during 5 minutes.
+The test was executed on AWS CodeBuild for 5 minutes.
 For the full results see section "Full results" below.

 ![Test setup diagram](setup_diagram.png?raw=true "Title")

-This test will check how fast AWS is able to spin up Lambda functions on different environments.
+This test will check how fast AWS can spin up Lambda functions in different runtimes.

-For cold starts - be aware that it depends on Lambda package size.
+For cold starts - be aware that it depends on the Lambda package size.
 Package size for of this sample application:
 - Node.js, Python, Ruby, Golang - 7.7Mb
 - Java - 1Mb